 A healthy knee has linings of cartilage and lubricating joint fluid (i.e. synovial fluid) to protect and cushion between the main leg bones, allowing for pain-free knee movements.
-However, in osteoarthritis, the cartilage lining gradually wears out and the synovial fluid loses its shock-absorbing qualities.
-This produces the symptoms of osteoarthritis.
+However, in Knee Osteoarthritis, the cartilage lining gradually wears out and the synovial fluid loses its shock-absorbing qualities.
+This produces the symptoms of Knee Osteoarthritis.

-Doctors grade the severity of osteoarthritis by a combination of the symptoms including pain, stiffness, swelling, or loss of range of motion and X-ray appearance of the knee.
+Doctors grade the severity of Knee Osteoarthritis by a combination of the symptoms including pain, stiffness, swelling, or loss of range of motion and X-ray appearance of the knee.

 Subscribe to our mailing list to get the updates to your inbox